The Dwarf Korean Lilac – Syringa meyeri – a hardy flowering deciduous shrub adding grace, fragrance and beauty to a

 The versatile dwarf Korean lilac provides lots of good options in a small and compact form.
-With its pretty, fragrant purple flower spikes (excellent fragrant plant for the garden) and well-shaped, carefree growing habits, the dwarf lilac are the perfect choice as:
+With its pretty, fragrant purple flower spikes (excellent fragrant plant for the garden) and well-shaped, carefree growing habits, the dwarf lilac is the perfect choice as:

 - Border shrubs